Montana could be a model as more GOP states weigh Medicaid work requirements

 “It’s not been a pathway to coverage for anybody,” she said.

-Like SC Daily Gazette, Stateline is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
-Stateline maintains editorial independence.
-Contact Editor Scott S. Greenberger for questions: info@stateline.org.
-Follow Stateline on Facebook and Twitter.

-The post Montana could be a model as more GOP states weigh Medicaid work requirements appeared first on SC Daily Gazette.
+The post Montana could be a model as more GOP states weigh Medicaid work requirements appeared first on Kansas Reflector.